SublimeText/LaTeXTools/docs/install.md

 ### Distribution

-On **OSX**, you need to be running the [MacTeX](https://www.tug.org/mactex/) distribution (which is pretty much the only one available on the Mac anyway).
-Just download and install it in the usual way.
+On **OSX**, both [MacTeX](https://www.tug.org/mactex/) and [MiKTeX](http://www.miktex.org/) (since version 2.9.6300) are supported.
+Pick one and install it following the relevant documentation.
 We have tested MacTeX versions 2010--2016, both 32 and 64 bits; these work fine.
 MacTeX 2008 does *not* seem to work out of the box, so please upgrade.
+The MiKTeX has recommended to install the latest version.

+- MacTeX
   If you don't want to install the entire MacTeX distribution—which is pretty big—[BasicTeX](https://www.tug.org/mactex/morepackages.html) will also work, though you may need to spend more time ensuring all the packages you need are installed!
 One such package that is missing is `latexmk`, which is a script for building LaTeX documents, which LaTeXTools uses by default.
 You can either choose to install `latexmk` or [change the builder](#builder.md) to use a builder that does not require `latexmk`.
 To install `latexmk`, you can either use the **TeX Live Utility** (assuming you are using a recent version of BasicTeX) or from the **Terminal** type `sudo tlmgr install latexmk`, which will prompt you for your password and install the `latexmk` package.

+- MiKTeX
+  MiKTeX adopts a rolling update mechanism to always keep up-to-date, and based on the on-the-fly package management mechanism, it asks users if they want to automatically install missing components from the Internet, if required.
+This allows you to reduce TeX installations as much as possible.

+  We recommend following the [official guidelines](https://miktex.org/howto/install-miktex-mac) for installation and update, and turn on the auto-install feature.
+One such package that is missing is `latexmk`, which is a script for building LaTeX documents, which LaTeXTools uses by default.
+You can either choose to install `latexmk` or [change the builder](#builder.md) to use a builder that does not require `latexmk`.
+To install `latexmk`, you can either use the **MiKTeX Console** or from the **Terminal** type `sudo mpm --admin --install latexmk` or `mpm --install latexmk`, which will prompt you for your password and install the `latexmk` package.

 ### Setup Skim